 “Constance Baker Motley: Unsung Hero of the Civil Rights Movement”

-Area residents may be familiar with Constance Baker Motley (1921-2005)—a former civil rights attorney who had a seasonal home in Chester for forty years, and who was best known locally as the first African American woman appointed to the Federal bench.
-Now, with the publication of the first biography of her life, there is more to learn about Judge Motley that may surprise area residents and intrigue American history buffs.
+Constance Baker Motley (1921-2005) was a former civil rights attorney who had a seasonal home in Chester for forty years, and who was best known locally as the first African American woman appointed to the Federal bench.

 On November 19, 2017, the Historical Society hosted a lecture and book signing by Dr. Gary Ford Jr, author of the new book, Constance Baker Motley: One Woman’s Fight for Civil Rights and Equal Justice Under Law (University of Alabama Press).
-Dr. Ford, a professor of Africana Studies at CUNY’s Lehman College, with degrees from Harvard and Columbia Law School, will offer a treasure trove of exciting new facts, stories and unique insights into Motley’s unrecognized and under-represented contributions to the civil rights movement, and ultimately, her significance in American history.
+Dr. Ford, a professor of Africana Studies at CUNY’s Lehman College, with degrees from Harvard and Columbia Law School, offered a treasure trove of exciting new facts, stories and unique insights into Motley’s unrecognized and under-represented contributions to the civil rights movement, and ultimately, her significance in American history.

 According to Ford, Motley was a key strategist and brilliant courtroom litigator for the NAACP Legal Defense Fund in the 1950s and 1960s, as well as the only woman on its legal team.
 “As such,” said Ford, “she was the person most often sent to the South, and the one to argue the difficult and important desegregation cases involving public schools, colleges, universities, housing, transportation, lunch counters, libraries, parks and other places of public accommodation.
 Between 1944 and 1964, she litigated and won over 200 desegregation cases across 11 southern states at every court level, including the U.S. Supreme Court, where she became the first African American woman to argue a case.